Eupen-Malmedy: Background

 The history of the area dates back to the 6th century, when Christianity was first introduced to Southern Rhineland.
-In 651, Frankish monks established Princely Abbey of Stavelot-Malmedy; Malmedy then became part of the Roman Catholic Diocese of Liège, while Stavelot was attached to the Archdiocese of Cologne.
+In 651, Frankish monks established the Princely Abbey of Stavelot-Malmedy; Malmedy then became part of the Roman Catholic Diocese of Liège, while Stavelot was attached to the Archdiocese of Cologne.
 Following the Treaty of Verdun in 843, Stavelot-Malmedy became a part of Middle Francia.
 Ultimately, the principality of Stavelot-Malmedy was an independent state within the Holy Roman Empire until 1795.

 The northern part around Eupen was originally part of the Duchy of Limburg, a dependency of the Duchy of Brabant which was latterly part of the Austrian Netherlands.
-The Southern part, around Sankt Vith, belonged to the Duchy of Luxembourg.
+The southern part, around Sankt Vith, belonged to the Duchy of Luxembourg.
 The small village of Manderfeld-Schönberg belonged to the Archbishopric of Trier.
 Malmedy and Waimes, except the village of Faymonville, were part of the abbatial principality of Stavelot-Malmedy which was an Imperial Estate of the Holy Roman Empire.
 By the 19th century, the majority of the territory spoke German while the city of Malmedy was split between French and German speakers.
 In this period, Eupen emerged as a minor centre of the industry for treating sheep's wool and enjoyed links to other manufacturing centres in the region of Aachen, Monschau, and Verviers.

 In 1795, as the French Revolutionary Army entered the Austrian Netherlands, the area was also taken over and eventually incorporated in its entirety into the French department of the Ourthe.